rocket-pool/RPIPs/RPIPs/RPIP-20.md

 ### Governance
 In addition to the "Management Committee Governance" section of RPIP-10, the IMC will follow the
 following:
-- Initial whitelisted member addresses SHALL be nominated through an informal method on the forum and/or Discord.
+- Initial allowlisted member addresses SHALL be nominated through an informal method on the forum and/or Discord.
 - The initial nominated members SHALL be accepted by a separate snapshot vote from the one for this RPIP.